scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 This guide explains how to configure database properties in helm charts for Scalar DL deployment.

-Note: Optional sections are mandatory to enable the auditor service.
+Note: Optional steps are mandatory to enable the auditor service.

 ## Steps

 ### Create Kubernetes Secrets

-#### Database Secrets

 Kubernetes Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 This method is highly recommended for handling credentials in the production environment.

+#### Database Secrets

 First, you should create a Secret object.
 The key to store the username should be db-username and the key to store the password should be db-password.